 - We do not support the continuation of race-based affirmative action in college admissions because it is unfair and creates racial tensions.
 Such an unethical policy disproportionately hurts Asian Americans and is self-defeating.
 It rewards affluent black and Hispanic applicants at the expense of poorer Asian-American and white applicants.
 Most beneficiaries, albeit belonging to said racial minorities, come from wealthy or middle-class families, whereas those from impoverished backgrounds don’t usually get the help they need.

-As Yukong Zhao put it: “We should treat all students the same based on merit, and jointly help the poor, regardless of their racial background.
-Only in this way, can we build a racially harmonized society and advance American education.”
+As Yukong Zhao puts, “We should treat all students equally based on their merits, and concentrate our efforts on helping the disadvantaged, regardless of their racial backgrounds.
+Only in this way can we build a racially harmonious society and advance the American education.”